ErikGPerez/ErikGPerez/README.md

 ## Who Am I? (¬‿¬)

 I am a **Junior Software Developer**.
-Currently I'm learning and building a different kind of projects.
-I have experience working with various programming languages and technologies, including:
+Currently I'm learning and building a different kind of projects, like **Videogames** or .
+I have experience working with various programming languages and technologies.

 ## 🧰 Tools and Technology